Silviatulli/altermax/minmax/src/README.md

 #File-by-File Details

 - **game_model.py**, contains the controls and the model of the game.
-It returns:
-- game states (ball position and score)
+  - It returns: game states (ball position and score), game actions
-- game actions
-It checks:
-- if the action is valid
-- if the game is finished
+  - It checks: if the action is valid, if the game is finished
-It performs:
-- a valid action
+  - It performs: a valid action